Recharge your Body and Phone in the Lucozade Airtime Promotion - INFORMATION NIGERIA

 The Lucozade Airtime Promotion kicks off in May 2018!
 It will reward those who consume promo bottles of the Lucozade Boost and Lucozade Sports PET with instant airtime across all mobile networks in Nigeria.
 To win instant airtime, text the unique code found under the yellow cap of the promotion bottles to ‘20966’ and stand a chance of being rewarded with instant airtime!
 SMS IS FREE!

 Terms and conditions apply.
-To keep up with updates and news about the promotion, follow @LucozadeNigeria across social media platforms.
+To keep up with updates on the promotion follow @LucozadeNigeria across social media platforms and join the conversation with #LucozadeAirtimePromo